RaviTella/EBookStoreSpringBootMVC/README.md

 # Overview
-This sample ecommerce application(sells only a few books:) for now) is built with Spring Boot 2.3.1 on Spring WebFlux stack.
-This application uses Azure Cosmos DB SQL API with the Java SDK 4.0, whish is based on the reactor core.
+This sample ecommerce application(sells only a few books:) for now, is built with Spring Boot 2.3.1(MVC on servlet stack).
+This application uses Azure Cosmos DB SQL API with "Spring Data Cosmos" client library(3.0.0-beta.2).
 The current version has the following capabilities:
-* Display catalog
-* Add items to cart
-* Remove items from cart
-* Check out
-* Order creation, confirmation and history
-* Order processing with change feed processor
+* Collection configuration with annotations(Indexing, RUs)
+* Multiple database and collections accessed from single application
+* Enabling cosmos request diagnostics
+* Directly using CosmosAsynClient from a spring application
-* Infinite scrolling
+* Infinite scroll with JQuery
-* Unit testing reactive streams with JUnit, StepVerifier/TestPublisher and Mockito

 I will be adding additional capabilities as time permits.
 Check out the project page associated with this repo for more details.

-Additionally, I plan to decompose the application into microservices and leverage spring cloud capabilities to address some of the distributed system challenges.

 # Instructions